MRA 2019 Registration

 Your MRA and Fleet Representatives have been hard at work in the off-season to ensure that the 2019 MRA racing season provides competitive racing and sailing events for all fleets.
 The 2019 MRA schedule starts in early April and continues until late November.
 We continue to offer a vast array of competitive sailing events, including Team, Fleet, One Design, PHRF, ORRez, and Special Event racing.
 There is weekday and weekend racing.
 The Friday Night Pursuit Races will be back this year as will the NOOD Regatta at Marblehead Race Week and the Ted Hood Regatta, among others.

-The 2019 MRA racing schedule and the 2019 Notice of Race and Sailing Instructions can be found on the MRA website, www.mheadrace.org.
+The and the can be found on the MRA website, www.mheadrace.org.